Profitability is a measure of how efficiently a business converts its expenses into profits for its owners.

 Gross profit margin

-This ratio shows what portion of sales income is left after meeting the costs of delivering services, creating products, or buying inventory.
+This ratio shows what portion of sales income is left after meeting the costs of delivering services, creating products, or buying stock.

 Net profit margin